 Christopher Fisher is a professor of music in the College of Fine Arts.
 He is the co-author of Piano Duet Repertoire (Indiana University Press, 2016) and author of Teaching Piano in Groups (Oxford University Press, 2010).
 The latter work is the only comprehensive group piano pedagogy book of its kind and is used as a textbook at universities and conservatories internationally.
 As a result of the book’s critical acclaim, Fisher has delivered lectures throughout the world on the topic of group piano pedagogy, including recent engagements at the Juilliard School in New York and in the United Kingdom.
 In addition, he has published compositions and arrangements and contributed to the recording of Samplings: New Recordings for Bassoon and Piano.
 Fisher currently is working on two new manuscripts for the Oxford University Press.

 Katarzyna Marciniak is a professor of English in the College of Arts and Sciences and is affiliated with the College of Fine Arts.
 Over the past 20 years, she has contributed to the development of transnational cinema and postsocialist media studies in relationship to Eastern European cultures.
 Marciniak’s most cited work is Alienhood: Citizenship, Exile, and the Logic of Difference (University of Minnesota Press, 2006), which examines globalization.
 The essay collection she co-edited, Transnational Feminism in Film and Media (Palgrave Macmillan, 2007), has been recognized as a groundbreaking contribution to transnational feminist media studies.
 Due to the critical acclaim for her work, in 2010 Palgrave appointed Marciniak the lead editor of their book series, Global Cinema, which has published 19 volumes to date.
 That same year, she won the MLA Florence Howe Award for Outstanding Feminist Scholarship.
 In 2016 Marciniak co-edited a collection of essays, Teaching Transnational Cinema: Politics and Pedagogy (Routledge), which explores the opportunities and challenges of teaching unfamiliar audiovisual texts.
-She currently is working on a book commissioned by the Oxford University Press on refugee cinema.

 Michael Geringer is the O’Bleness Professor of International Strategy in the College of Business.
 He has been globally recognized for his research on the creation, management and growth of international businesses.
 His work on how Japanese, European and North American companies can compete in international markets has generated 2,000 citations and attracted grant funding to expand the studies to Indian firms.
 In addition, Geringer’s research on human and technological resources in multinational corporations helped launch the widely cited Best Practices in International Human Resources Management project that involved scholars from more than 20 nations.
 He has authored or edited 47 books and monographs and is currently working on the second edition of International Business (McGraw-Hill Education) for a 2020 release.
 Geringer has garnered several teaching and research awards, including the Decade Award for most influential article from the Journal of International Business Studies.